kurniawano/ictpsp.github.io/_Notes/List.md

 ### Accessing an Element in a List

 Once we know how to create a List, we can now show some of the common basic operations with List data type.
 The most basic one is to access the element in a list.
 The way we do it is exactly the same as accessing an element in a Tuple.
+We use the get item operator which is a square bracket operator with an index.

 ```python
 >>> my_steps = [40, 50, 43]